dividab/tsconfig-paths/README.md

 2. Use `process.env.TS_NODE_PROJECT` to resolve tsConfig.json and the specified baseUrl and paths.
 3. Resolves tsconfig.json from current working directory and the specified baseUrl and paths.

+## Using with webpack

+For webpack please use the [tsconfig-paths-webpack-plugin](https://github.com/dividab/tsconfig-paths-webpack-plugin).

 ## Programmatic use

 The public API consists of these functions: